Shubhamrawat5/apple-playlist-downloader/README.md

 1. clone repo
 2. npm install
 3. edit playlist url variable and set your playlist link in "apple_playlist.js" file [line 8]
-4. npm app.js
+4. node app.js

 -> Now a song folder will be created in the repo folder.

 -> If by chance you stop the program in between so no worries as if song is already downloaded then next time it wont be donwloaded again!

 -> Playlist info will be extract and all the matching songs will start donwloading!